skylarshaffer/skylarshaffer/README.md

 ## :computer: RN

 I’m currently working on:
-- A novel GraphQL introspection exploit
-- [brickinfo](https://github.com/skylarshaffer/brickinfo): A Chrome Extension that injects advanced pricing information for LEGO bricks when browsing LEGO shopping websites
+- [brickinfo](https://github.com/skylarshaffer/brickinfo): A Chrome Extension that injects advanced pricing information for LEGO bricks when browsing LEGO shopping websites.
-- brickquery: A querying React application that automates Bricklink Wanted List creation and maintenance
+- brickquery: A querying React application that automates Bricklink Wanted List creation and maintenance.
 - brickapi: A fresh approach to brick database and APIs that seeks to solve the "subjectivity" problem with unique, flexible, objective, and consistent nested variants.
+- [graph-test](https://github.com/skylarshaffer/graph-test): A tool for testing for GraphQL vulnerabilities by domain.
+Currently full-stack, attempting to migrate to serverless.
+- A novel GraphQL introspection exploit.

+Bootcamp Project:
+- [alterplates](https://github.com/skylarshaffer/alterplates): A front-end application for generating vanity license plate suggestions.

 ## :link: Links